Randle leads Knicks over short-handed Wizards

 The Knicks led by one at halftime, and Mitchell Robinson's dunk made it 76-68 with 5:23 remaining in the third quarter.
 Damyean Dotson's layup completed an 18-3 run that gave New York an 86-71 lead at the 2:08 mark of the third quarter, but Washington's reserves went on a 14-0 run to cut the deficit to one with 10:25 left in the game.

 Randle scored six straight points to put the Knicks ahead 97-92 with 3:32 left.
-After a basket by McRae, Barrett hit a three.
-McRae's corner three pulled Washington within 102-97 with 28 seconds left.
+After a basket by McRae, Barrett hit a 3-pointer.
+McRae's corner trey pulled Washington within 102-97 with 28 seconds left.

-Randle hit two free throws, but McCrae hit another three with 17.6 seconds left.
+Randle hit two free throws, but McRae hit another 3-pointer with 17.6 seconds left.
 Marcus Morris made two free throws to make it 106-100, and Robinson stole the inbounds pass to seal the win.
-The Knicks trailed 19-14 in the first quarter when Dotson's 3-pointer started a 17-0 run, which was capped by a Portis three with 46 seconds left in the quarter.
+The Knicks trailed 19-14 in the first quarter when Dotson's 3-pointer started a 17-0 run, which was capped by a Portis trey with 46 seconds left in the quarter.

-Washington rallied in the second quarter, and Thomas's jumper gave the Wizards a 46-44 lead with 4:16 left in the first half.
+Washington rallied in the second quarter, and Thomas' jumper gave the Wizards a 46-44 lead with 4:16 left in the first half.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)